-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about electrolysis (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about electrolysis or molten compounds and electrolysis of aqueous compounds (GCSE and Key Stage 3)

 GCSE activity where students model electrolysis of molten sodium chloride.
 Students use success criteria on this worksheet and a blank template of an electrolysis circuit to model what is happening to the ions during electrolysis using Plasticine.
 (PDF)